This post may contain affiliate links. Please see my disclosure policy for details.

 Narendra Bhawan has a private piece of the Thar Desert where you can organise an evening under the stars with musicians, a bar, BBQ grill, dining room, and lounge area- All in the middle of the desert!

 I honestly felt like royalty at this private party and felt very grateful and blessed to experience it here.
 If you’re looking for somewhere special to celebrate – this would be the memory of a lifetime.

 6. They have just introduced new spa treatments for wellness

-Something I am trying to get into more for 2020 is selfceare and wellness and I think a big part of that is scheduling time to relax.
+Something I am trying to get into more this year is self-care and wellness and I think a big part of that is scheduling time to relax.

-So, I was really intrigued to find out what treatments that they had at Narendra Bhawan.
+So, I was really intrigued to find out what treatments they had at Narendra Bhawan.

 Interestingly, the spa here concentrates on the medicinal power of plants and flowers.
 Inspired by the Bach Flower Therapy, each holistic treatment has been expertly prepared to bring balance and harmony.